Barbering Schools in Minnesota

 Can I Apprentice as a Barber in Minnesota?

 No, you can’t apprentice as a barber in Minnesota.
-All prospective barbers must complete a State-approved barbering program.
+All prospective barbers must complete a State-approved barber program.
 Minnesota also doesn’t allow cosmetology apprenticeships.

 Minnesota Barber License Reciprocity